hreikin/hreikin.github.io/README.md

 pelican --listen --ignore-cache
 ```

-Push changes to build the updated site:
+Push changes to build the updated site (this seems convoluted, research is required on using a submodule for the theme as I think this is what is causing the issues):

 ```python
 git checkout gh-pages